 Facebook is the same as every other social media platform.
 But, if you are willing and determined to learn new methods and adapt them to your marketing strategy on Facebook, you will see success.

 Thus, we are here to give you some insights into how you can uniquely market on Facebook.
 Grab the opportunity and adapt these Facebook best practices:

 Use Facebook Videos to Advantage

 In recent years, Facebook videos have grown popular, and it is because of the engaging content of why people are turning to Facebook.

 The CEO of Facebook, Mark Zuckerberg, has stated that video will be the most consumed content on Facebook.
 Facebook statistics show that Facebook video posts per person have increased to 80%.
 It means more people view and share video content on Facebook.

 Moreover, video shares on Facebook grew by 100% over recent years.
-Utilizing video content helps businesses flourish their content stream.
-Before, the trend was to use visually-enriched images to drive further engagement.
-It may still be a good marketing strategy to use images, but it is best to combine it with video content.
+Utilising video content helps businesses flourish their content stream.
+Before, the trend was to use visually enriched images to drive further engagement.
+It may still be a good marketing strategy to use images, but it is best to combine them with video content.

 Imagine this: Facebook videos gain 135% more reach than posts with only an image.
 So, combining both format content will give you more audience reach.